 The DNA On The Hood Latch

-This was a hotly-consisted piece of evidence from Part 1 that seemed to play a significant part in convincing the jury of Avery’s guilt.
-His DNA was found on the hood latch, but so was this “sweat DNA” that Kratz argued.
+Finding his DNA on the hood latch was a hotly-consisted piece of evidence from Part 1 that seemed to play a significant part in convincing the jury of Avery’s guilt.
 In Part 2, forensic DNA consultant, Dr. Karl Reich, concluded that “You can’t test for sweat.”

 The area was briefly mentioned in Part 1, but it was featured more in Part 2.
 Cadaver dogs are often used to search areas in cases where a dead body is likely to be spotted.
 The dogs went in the opposite direction of Avery’s property as they headed into the quarry.

-There, they circled the gravel pit adjacent to Avery’s property before ending up in the spot where Halbach’s car was found.
-Zellner explains that the dogs were reacting to her scent, but Teresa’s presence over there was never part of the prosecution’s narrative.
-Also, the quarry was barely mentioned in the trial.
+There, they circled the gravel pit adjacent to Avery’s property and ended up where the car was originally found.
+The quarry was barely mentioned in the trial.

 The Damage To Teresa’s Car